 Ben Ganus returned to his alma mater for a second stint as an assistant football coach in 2015.
-Ganus, who coached running backs and H-backs in 2012 and 2013, will coach the offensive line this season.
+He is in his third season as the Hawks' offensive line coach and was named the Run Game Coordinator in 2017.
+Ganus coached running backs and H-backs in 2012 and 2013.

 During his first two seasons as a Huntingdon assistant, Ganus' running backs amassed 3,233 rushing yards and 43 touchdowns and averaged 4.9 yards per carry.
 The running backs and H-backs were on the receiving end of 80 passes for 1,079 yards and 11 touchdowns.